-We rank nearly 2,300 cities with populations between 20,000 and 350,000 according to the latest projections from our data partner, Esri.
+This year we ranked more than 1,000 cities with populations between 20,000 and 1,000,000 according to the latest projections from our data partner, Esri.
 For each city, we use our proprietary algorithm to calculate a LivScore.
 The LivScore is based on more than 40 data points grouped into eight categories:

 Social and Civic Capital

 So how exactly do we craft the ranking?

 Livability partnered with Ipsos, a leading global market research firm, to survey more than 1,000 millennials about the factors that are most important to them when deciding where to live.

 You can see the results of that survey right here.